httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-This specification applies to developers of both cookie-producing servers and cookie-consuming user agents. {{implementation-advisory}} helps to clarify the intended target audience for a given implementation type.
+This specification applies to developers of both cookie-producing servers and cookie-consuming user agents. {{implementation-advisory}} helps to clarify the intended target audience for each implementation type.

 To maximize interoperability with user agents, servers SHOULD limit themselves to the well-behaved profile defined in {{sane-profile}} when generating cookies.